 A certified supervisor may apply to suspend their supervisor certificate for up to 12 months.
 A certified supervisor may also surrender their supervisor certificate.

-An approved provider must notify the regulatory authority of certain circumstances and information as specified in the Regulations.
-For more information refer to the Guide to the National Law and National Regulations.
+A certified supervisor must notify the regulatory authority of certain circumstances and information as specified in the Regulations.
+For more information refer to page 115 of the Guide to the National Law and National Regulations.

 This template is to help approved providers/nominated supervisors make informed decisions about a person’s suitability to be the nominated supervisor or to be placed in day to day charge of the service, if the person meets the definition at regulation 238A and may be covered by the service supervisor certificate.